east0422/SwiftRepository/README.md

 # swift
+	study swift

+## Demos
+	do some demos

+## ebooks
-read ebook and demo with swift
+	read ebook, add related notes and demos